Member Spotlight on Ian Laing

 We can’t fail to mention that you did part of your Traineeship at the WS Society.
 What did you learn about the Society, that some people might not know?

 I was incredibly privileged to be the first trainee solicitor at the WS Society.
-Creating this role for the first time meant that Anna and Robert Pirrie WS worked hard to make sure it was a fantastic experience.
+It was a fantastic experience.
 I was introduced to a lot of the membership and it was amazing to see the reach of the WS Society.
 There are Writers to the Signet in a huge range of industries.
 That reach has been a constant through the history of the WS Society and being based in the Signet Library for two years I was able to see how many things it touches.
 I could have spent twenty years there and never been bored.
-I’ll never forget the day James Hamilton, the Research Principal, brought what was essentially a shoe box into our shared office which had “Death Mask of Sir Walter Scott” written on the side.
-We had no record of owning such a thing but James unwrapped it, opened it, and that was exactly what was in it.
-There is so much in the library that is fascinating and there must be so many more treasures like that which James is yet to find.
+I’ll never forget the day James Hamilton, the Research Principal, brought what was essentially a shoe box into our shared office which had “Death Mask of Sir Walter Scott” written on the side and that was exactly what was in it.
+There is so much in the library that is fascinating and there must be more treasures.
+The people in the building are also an integral part of what makes the WS Society so special.
+While it may be the legal and library teams people tend to have contact with when engaging with the WS Society, they are supported by wonderful people.

 What would you say to any lawyer considering WS membership?